by KD Miller

 Frank gave a nod and reached for his burlap bag.
 “Do you wish to see it?
-The headmaster found it in the attic.”
+The paper was found in the attic.”

 “I wonder what her real name is,” Catrina snuggled close to Frank, as they studied the drawing.

 “I’ve been thinking about that the entire train ride home,” he answered.